Route of the Franciscan Evangelisation

-The Route of the Franciscan Evangelisation in Guatemala can be found in central and western Guatemala.
+The Route of the Franciscan Evangelisation can be found in central and western Guatemala.

 Site description

 There exist 26 Franciscan churches and other religious structures along this route that stretches from the east through the central and western portions of this Central American country.

 World Heritage Status

 This site was added to the UNESCO World Heritage Tentative List on September 23, 2002, in the Cultural category.